 Teaching Opportunities

-Agapé needs both in-person and/or online on-call substitute teachers willing to work Monday to Friday.
-Class times are 2.5 hours in the mornings or Tuesday & Thursday evenings.
+Agapé needs both in-person and/or online on-call substitute teachers willing to work Monday to Friday mornings or Monday & Thursday evenings.
+Class times are 2.5 hours.
 This is a paid position.

-Looking for ESL teachers for online students in China.
-Must be available evenings and/or early mornings.
+Looking for ESL teachers for online and in person students in Canada and China.
+All availability welcome.
+Preferred availability for evenings and/or early mornings.
+Volunteer positions also available.

 Have you ever wondered what it would be like to teach English in another country?
 Gible online teaching platform offers you the opportunity to teach around the world from the comfort of your own home.